Go to main content

 An optimal recruitment process relies on a coherent chain: rigorous need definition, structured multi-channel sourcing, objectively evaluated interviews, and digitalized administrative onboarding.
 Every link matters, and digitalization of the contractual phase — via eIDAS-compliant electronic signature — represents one of the most impactful levers in terms of delay, candidate experience, and legal security.

 Certyneo accompanies you in transforming this critical recruitment step.
-Discover our resources and test the platform free of charge.
-To estimate concrete gains for your organization, use our calculator and obtain a personalized projection in less than 2 minutes.
+Discover our electronic signature solution for HR and test the platform free of charge.
+To estimate concrete gains for your organization, use our ROI calculator and obtain a personalized projection in less than 2 minutes.

 Try Certyneo for free